goma/goma/docs/problem_description_file/solver_specifications/matrix_storage_format.rst

     Compressed Sparse Row format using the Epetra library from Trilinos tpetra
-    FECRSMatrix Compressed Sparse Row format using the Tpetra library from Trilinos currently only works using Stratimikos
+    FECRSMatrix Compressed Sparse Row format using the Tpetra library from Trilinos currently only works using Stratimikos and Amesos2

 ------------
 Examples